-Back on St Mary’s, have lunch at Juliet’s Garden – the fresh mackerel paté is the smoothest and the fruity scones are the chunkiest.
+Back on St Mary’s, be sure to lunch at Juliet’s Garden – the fresh mackerel paté is the smoothest and the fruity scones are the chunkiest.
 Just beware the ever-flourishing avian community (Scilly’s isolated location means few mammals, no snakes, and no worries for the winged) if you’re dining alfresco.
 Tiny, tame birds, by the troop, will try their luck and attempt to muscle in for a lunch date; lightly hopping about like skimmed stones, eyeing up leftover lumps of jam and giving themselves clotted cream moustaches while bright butterflies flirt and flutter by.

 The sound of planes regularly soaring overhead does put you in mind of St Mary’s wartime history and strategic significance – it was a Royalist stronghold during the English Civil War and also found itself on the frontline when submarine warfare came into play during the First World War.
 Strolling the ramparts outside Star Castle, past King Charles’ battery, of an evening, has the same effect (note: Scilly sunsets are something else).

 Given that you can’t take your car over on the Scillonian, this is a destination conducive to plenty of sunny cider drinking – or maybe a drop of local moonshine if that be your preference.
 Not much of a boozer?
 Dibble & Grub, which enjoys a pretty prime beach-facing position, also does a mean milkshake (try the Elvis: peanut butter, banana, honey and almond milk) as well as fresh and very tasty tapas.

 In the evenings we ate at The Dining Room – the original officers’ mess at Star Castle – on the likes of asparagus, wild mushroom and spinach casserole with breaded duck egg; and local John Dory with samphire, lobster, saffron potatoes and roast peppers.
-Best was the soft wild bass and dressed local crab with lemon gel, accompanied by Featherdrop sauvignon with notes of gooseberry – closely followed by beautifully caramelised banana mille feuille.
+Best was the soft wild bass and dressed local crab with lemon gel accompanied by Featherdrop sauvignon with notes of gooseberry – closely followed by caramelised banana mille feuille.